Children First Uganda

 At CFU, Dee supports the team’s shared ambition to ensure that CALM Africa continues to deliver its life-changing work in the community through fundraising activities and fundraising strategy implementation, in addition to marketing and awareness-raising for the charity.

 Paul is currently a Senior Risk Manager at Lloyds Banking Group, having previously worked in actuarial audit at Pricewaterhousecoopers, and with a further background in forensic engineering.
-His focus is mitigating financial mis-statement, through design and implementation of effective control frameworks.
+His focus is mitigating financial misstatement, through the design and implementation of effective control frameworks.
 He became involved with CFU as a voting member shortly after returning from volunteering with CALM Africa in 2011 with his wife Dee O’Sullivan-Winks.

 Paul supports the CFU Directors in their advisory role for CALM Africa by advising on risk assessment and mitigation techniques, and the streamlining of procedures in both sister charities, as well as supporting on fundraising activities and marketing efforts.